 Matthew Balensuela is a music historian who teaches a variety of classes for both music majors and non-majors.
-He earned a BM from the Juilliard School in saxophone performance, MMs in both music history and woodwind performance from Bowling Green State University, and a PhD in musicology from Indiana University were he studied with Dr. Thomas J. Mathiesen.
-He has also taught at the University of Oklahoma and Indiana University.
+He earned a B.M. degree from the Juilliard School in saxophone performance, master’s degrees in both music history and woodwind performance from Bowling Green State University, and a Ph.D. in musicology from Indiana University where he studied with Dr. Thomas J. Mathiesen.
+He has taught at the University of Oklahoma and Indiana University.

-His more recent research has been on jazz and dance music in Indianapolis with an article forthcoming in Traces: The Magazine of the Indiana Historical Society and a presentation before the American Musicological Society.
-He is working to create an oral history archive of Indiana jazz musicians to be housed at DePauw University.
+His more recent research on jazz and dance music in Indianapolis includes articles in the Journal of Jazz Studies, Traces: The Magazine of the Indiana Historical Society and Fontes artis musicae, as well as a presentation before the American Musicological Society.